amalitsky/bundle-size-reporter/README.md

 with a string to be replaced with a [`filenameHashLabel`](#analyzefilenamehashlabel).
 Only first capturing group will be used.

-### print.output
+### print.output.path

 _type: string_

 Filename for the _text_ format report file.
 Simple text, almost the same as `npx run print` command output.

-## Running
+## CLI Commands

-- `npx bsr analyze` - read files defined in config file and save report into [_json_ file](#analyzeoutput)
+- `npx bsr analyze` - read files by _groups_ defined in config file and save _stats_ into a [_json_ file](#analyzeoutputpath)
-- `npx bsr print bundle-size-report.json` - print a [text report](#printoutput) out of the _json_ file report created by the `analyze` command above.
-Path to the _json_ report file must be provided
+- `npx bsr print` - print a bundle size report into a terminal out of _stats_ file created by the `analyze` command above.
+  Text report file is created **only** if `output=report.txt` argument is supplied or when [`print.output.path`](#printoutputpath) is set in the config file.
-- `npx bsr autorun` - sequentially run both commands above
+- `npx bsr autorun` - sequentially run both commands above.
+  To save text report into a file provide a `report` argument to the command or have [`print.output.path`](#printoutputpath) is set in the config file.

-To see a list of arguments for any command pass `--help` flag: `npx bsr print --help`.
+To see full list of arguments for any CLI command, run it with a `--help` argument, i.e.: `npx bsr print --help`.

 ## JSON Report and Comparison

-Json formatted report file contains a list of files which matched group globs, and is used as intermediary between `analyze` and `print` commands.
+Json formatted _stats_ file contains a list of files which matched _group_ globs from config file, and is used as intermediary between `analyze` and `print` commands.

-It allows us to compare changes between two different builds of the same website:
+It also allows to compare changes between two different builds of the same website with a following command:

-`npx bsr print bundle-size-report.json --compare-with bundle-size-report-previous-build.json`.
+`npx bsr print bundle-size-stats.json --compare-with bundle-size-stats-previous.json`.

+Stats file contains file sizes for a particular build and **does not** keep comparison data.